noave/uberspace-manual/source/lang-php.rst

 How to publish
 --------------

-Put your PHP files into your :ref:`DocumentRoot <docroot>`.
+Put your PHP files into your :ref:`DocumentRoot <web-documentroot>`.
 The file extension should be ``.php``.
 For security reasons we don't parse PHP code in every file.

 ----

 Configuration
 =============

-.. _php-provided-configuration:
+.. _lang-php-providedconfiguration:

 Provided configuration
 ----------------------

-We use a standard ``php.ini`` configuration with minimal modifications to fit the needs of :ref:`popular software <php-popular-software>`:
+We use a standard ``php.ini`` configuration with minimal modifications to fit the needs of :ref:`popular software <lang-php-popularsoftware>`:

 .. code-block:: ini